markusantonwolf/ta-youtube/README.md

 -   Transitions - You can use a great animated preview image
 -   Autoplay mode - Optional and if user already accepted
 -   Based on Alpine JS - Small footprint and Vue JS inspired, like Tailwind for JavaScript
+-   Runs with Alpine.js V2 and Alpine.js V3
 -   100% Tailwind CSS - Rapidly build modern websites without leaving your HTML

 ## Install